NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-obsoletes-all-other-money.md

 ---
 heading: Chapter One
 title: Bitcoin Obsoletes All Other Money
-subheading: (Originally published on 24 January 2020)
+subheading: Originally published<br />on 24 January 2020
 ---

 ## One Thousand Possibilities, 999 Problems